 Brave also supports the huge library of extensions available in the Google Chrome web store and offers a variety of in-browser features like the aforementioned Brave Rewards program, and support for downloading torrents in the browser.

 |Mobile OS availability

 |Synchronises with mobile

 The ability to sync your passwords, extensions, form data, add-ons and other preferences across all your devices and operating systems is a feature that’s been available for years with Firefox.
 The synced data is also encrypted, which means no one can access it from the outside.

-The Firefox browser also gives users the ability to sign up for a free Firefox Account.
-Having a Firefox account is the key to unlocking syncing across devices, plus you get the added benefit of products like Firefox Monitor which monitors your email addresses and alerts you if any of your information has been involved in any known data breaches.
+The Firefox browser also gives users the ability to sign up for a free Mozilla account.
+Having a Mozilla account is the key to unlocking synchronisation across devices, plus you get the added benefit of products like Mozilla Monitor which monitors your email addresses and alerts you if any of your information has been involved in any known data breaches.

 Brave also recently gained the ability to synchronise data across most popular operating systems and devices as well with the added capability of synchronising your Basic Attention Tokens.

 When comparing the two browsers, both Firefox and Brave offer a sophisticated level of privacy and security by default, available automatically from the very first time you open them.

 Brave’s advertising replacement idea is a twist on the current model of paid ad placement and paid search.
 But again, some busy Internet users will probably not want to get too involved with the management of micro payments to sites in exchange for their time and attention.

 Overall, Brave is a fast and secure browser that will have particular appeal to cryptocurrency users.
 But for the vast majority of internet citizens, Firefox remains a better and simpler solution.